calebwolf1/productivity24/README.md

 ### UserUpload.js

 Visualizes the user's real-time Gmail inbox and allows them to select/deselect emails to use as context for the response generation.

-### app.py

-An instance of 'Flask' is created, and a 'KnowledgeBase' object is initialized using 'knowledge_base.py'.

-1. Receive Emails Endpoint
-- Endpoint: /receive-emails
-- Method: POST
-- Description: Accepts a JSON payload with emails, updates the knowledge base using these emails, and returns a confirmation.
-This endpoint is critical for populating the knowledge base with data.

-2. Generate Response Endpoint
-- Endpoint: /generate-response
-- Method: POST
-- Description: Takes an input email from the request and uses the knowledge base to generate a response based on this input.
-This demonstrates how the knowledge base can be queried to provide intelligent responses.

 # Getting Started with Create React App